DivSlayer/Chat-App/Application/README.md

 ---

-Thank you for choosing ChatApp Backend! 🚀
+Thank you for choosing ChatApp Project! 🚀